chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/component-explorers.md

 ## Rapid development

 Applications are not static.
-You have to continuously iterate to improve the user experience.
+You have to iterate to improve the user experience continuously.
 Therefore, apps must be easily adaptable to accommodate new learning.

 Dissecting UIs into interchangeable components enables rapid development.
 You can reconfigure pieces as business needs change.
 The component model encourages interchangeability by separating the state from the UI.